StefHill/HillsHealth/Wiki - Planner.md

 ### 2. Investigate longitudinal data

 - select one or a sample of the shortlisted drugs based on a particular variable i.e. cost/quantity.
-Pull historic data for the the selection and visualise the data.
+Pull historic data for the selection and visualise the data.
+Data is available from April 2012 for GP prescription data in Wales (April 2016 for hospital prescribing (primary care only)).

 _sample code to be posted here_